 New plants are usually started from seed which remain viable for only a short time and are best sown fresh in a free-draining potting mix soon after removal from the fruit.
 Seedlings need tending in a nursery under 50% shade until they are ready for planting out, when about 50 to 80 cm (1.6 to 2.6 ft) tall.

 Performs best on organically rich, free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.5.

-Newly planted seedlings need light shade for the first few years to prevent sun-scorching and it is common practice to plant them under a fast-growing, short-lived perennial such as Banana.
+Newly planted seedlings need light shade for the first few years to prevent sun-scorching and it is common practice to plant them under a fast-growing, short-lived perennial such as Banana (Musa acuminata).
 Seedling trees start bearing fruit when about five to ten years old and mature trees produce from five hundred to a few thousand fruit per year, depending on the size of the tree and the growing conditions.

 Large Achachairu plantations have been established in Australia, near the town of Giru in the tropical north of the continent.
 The trees there are irrigated during the dry season, which lasts up to seven months.

 There does not appear to be any problem features associated with this plant.